 Honestly, it’s a WOW situation and the G3100 results are almost unbelievably good.
 On average a 100Mbps improvement (ignoring Room 3).
 Want the exact numbers?
 The average download on the old Quantum setup was 312 vs 436 on the Mesh.

 The WiFi connection from my laptop to the G3100 is on average 650Mbs – 850Mbs.
 This is the connectivity speed not the download speed which is still pretty good.

 I cannot guarantee you will get the same results, but for me, it’s definitely worth upgrading to the Verizon G3100 Mesh WiFi system.
 I get to retire my repeater and no more questions of “is our WiFi down?”

-Notes on the Verizon G3100 LED Light / Button
+Understanding the Verizon G3100 LED Light / Button

 Verizon (or the manufacturer) really went for something super non-intuitive about the front light… so here’s what you need to know about the Verizon G3100 LED colors.

 - White = Blinking, Syncing to Verizon